 Published by: 15th July 2020at

-We were asked if we would like to trial a CIFI forensic Torch made by Coppertree Forensics in our Salford Care home.
-We agreed to trial the torch, please read the Director of Wellbeing’s testimony below:
+We were asked if we would like to trial a CIFI forensic Torch made by Coppertree Forensics in our Salford Care home to drastically improve the safety of our residents during Covid.

 Care Homes were thrusted into the news headlines this year with almost half of all COVID-19 related deaths stemming from Deaths of its residents.
 The sad reality of the Virus meaning that the most vulnerable of our society were also the most susceptible to the horrific effects of this virus.